 Inside monitored network N, S may use a single or multiple spam proxies.
 If multiple proxies are employed, they may either launder spam messages individually or be organized into one or multiple proxy chains, depending on the spammer's strategy.
 Without loss of generality, only one chain is shown in Figure 1.
 Spammer S usually communicates with spam proxies through SOCKS or HTTP.
 The spam message sent from S to a may even be encrypted.
 If it is a proxy chain, the spam message can be conveyed by different proxy protocols at different hops.
-For instance, SOCKS 4 is used between S and S, while HTTP is employed between S and S. However, all these protocol variations and message content encryptions cannot change the fact: it is last-hop proxy S that does the protocol transformation and forwards the spam message to the MTA via SMTP.
+For instance, SOCKS 4 is used between S and a, while HTTP is employed between a and z.
+However, none of these protocol variations and message content encryptions can change the fact: it is last-hop proxy z^1 that does the protocol transformation and forwards the spam message to the MTA via SMTP.